vastgroup/vastdb_framework_code_example/README.md

 ```bash
 nextflow main.nf
 ```
 `main.nf` needs two config files in the pipeline execution directory.
 First a [nextflow.config](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/ExOrthist_files/https://github.com/vastgroup/vastdb_framework_code_example/blob/main/ExOrthist_files/nextflow.config) file, which is also automatically downloaded during ExOrthist installation and contains the pipeline configuration properties.
 Second, a [params.config](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/ExOrthist_files/params.config) file specifying the required parameters for the run, the location of the input files as well as of the output folder (`hg38_mm10_output`, for this example).
 Among other files of interest, the output folder will include the [EX_clusters.tab](https://github.com/vastgroup/vastdb_framework_code_example/blob/main/ExOrthist_files/EX_clusters.tab.gz) file, which will contain all exon orthogroups within the provided human and mouse gene orthogroups.
-All the input folder containing all the files to replicate this run can be found [here]().
+The input folder containing all the files to replicate this run can be found [here]().

 Next, we perform two types of analysis with `compare_exon_sets.pl`:
 1. genome conservation of all identified mouse exon sets (DiffAS, AS_NC, CR, CS) in human.
 2. genome and regulatory conservation of Srrm4-regulated (DiffAS) exons between human and mouse.

-From the first comparison, using a single list of Srrm4-regulated (DiffAS) exons, we obtain:
+From the first comparison, using a single list of Srrm4-regulated exons, we obtain:
 ```bash
 perl ~/ExOrthist/bin/compare_exon_sets.pl -sp1 mm10 -sp2 hg38
      -exon_list_sp1 Exons_mm10-Srrm4_KD.txt \